shaloo/docs.arcana/docs/migration/beta-auth-v0.3.0-migration.md

 4. If you had enabled the **{{config.extra.arcana.company_name}}  Testnet** blockchain network in Web3 wallet operations, you will need to remove this network altogether as it no longer exists.
 Also, the {{config.extra.arcana.company_name}} Testnet Blockchain Explorer is no longer available.  {{config.extra.arcana.company_name}}  smart contracts are deployed on Polygon now.
 In this release, the {{config.extra.arcana.wallet_name}} supports all EVM-compatible chains besides the default ones that show in the drop-down.
 Use the [[arcana-wallet-user-guide|Wallet User Guide]] and the [[index-arcana-wallet|Wallet Developer Guide]] to add and switch networks using the wallet UI or programmatically.

 5. The wallet activity tab on the wallet token asset tab is gone.
-A new 'notification' tab is added to the wallet screen.
+A new 'notification' tab is available in the wallet.
 You can see the list of all activities in the [[arcana-wallet-user-guide#wallet-notifications|notification tab]].
 It lists send tokens, contract deployment, and contract interaction transactions performed by the wallet user.

 ## What's New?